FREE NEWSLETTER

 Carl C Trovall

 Carl is a retired professor of ethics and religion who served 28 years in various educational and administrative roles at at Concordia University Texas in Austin.
 Originally from Minnesota, he and his wife live most of the year in the mountains of Colorado.
 His professional interests included public theology and ethics, leadership and ethics, ethical philosophy, the mission of Church-related Universities in the United States, environmental ethics, ethics of technology, Latino/a Studies, History of Mexico, Liberation Theology, and human migration.
 In retirement since 2025, he and his wife enjoy hiking, birding, reading, visiting our two children, and world travel.
 Your Money or Your Life and Personal Finance for Dummies, along with parents, deeply shaped his early financial education and beliefs.
-Visit Carl's Musings to read more.
+I have begun to write at Carl's Musings.

 Forum Posts